To find out more, including how to control cookies, see here:

 The November calendar page for the Trés Riches Heures du Duc de Berry (Cluny Musee MS 65 F11v) is one of the pages in the book of hours that the Limbourgs did not complete before they, and their patron Jean Duc de Berry, died June 15 1416 in Paris.
 Charles I, the Duc de Savoie, commissioned Jean Colombe to finish the central image of the November calendar page sometime between 1485-1489.

 Acorns are still used to “finish” pigs destined for a later appearance as ham, even now.
-Indeed, the Middle English lyric describing the labors of the months offers up:

 Detail for the month of November showing peasants harvesting acorns for pigs